The Two Faces of Mao Tse Tung: Both Nationalist and Butcher

 Mao ushered in the Peoples Republic of China in 1949 and the Chinese heaved a sigh of relief, hoping that the killings, mayhem and internecine conflict would end.
 The conflict did end, but Mao imposed his own brand of rule, that only paid lip service to the ideals of Marx and Lenin.
 He felt he was greater than these two and laid down his own policies that led to widespread death and desolation in China.
 In particular Mao's concept of “Class Struggle", the favourite plank of Marxism was implemented in a devious manner resulting in deaths of over 25-30 million Chinese.
 One wonders whether at any stage Mao felt remorse for his actions.

 The answer is probably a big No as Mao replaced one scheme with another and the cycle of death and destruction continued.

 Mao the Nationalist

 In 1949, Mao became the ruler of China as the Nationalists fled the mainland.
-Mao decided that the time had come to redress historical "wrongs" and with the West and India still coming to grips with post war years; Mao decided the time had come to strike at Tibet.
+Mao decided that the time had come to redress historical "wrongs."
+With the West and India still coming to grips with post-war years; Mao decided the time had come to strike at Tibet.
 He caught Nehru the Indian leader napping and the PLA attacked Tibet in 1950.

 He also ordered the Chinese army into Korea to bolster the North Koreans who were hard pressed by the US troops under General MacArthur.
 The Chinese intervention changed the rules of the Korean War and MacArthur had to be sacked.
 Over all it established China as a power to reckon with as Mao fuelled his dream of a China going back to being the Middle Kingdom as it was in early centuries.